-If you’re able to seek the best free VPN that doesn’t keep your logging history, then we would recommend you to go for it.
-CNET has listed 2 of the best free CNET VPNs that never keeps any log, covers several VPN locations, and also has a strong VPN encryption.
+If you’re able to seek the totally free VPN that doesn’t keep your logging history, then we would recommend you to go for it.
+CNET has listed 2 of the best free CNET VPNs that never keeps any log, covers several VPN locations, and also has strong VPN encryption.
 These VPNs are provided below:

 TunnelBear has been rated by CNET as the best free CNET VPN because its interface is the easiest of them all and allows you to browse the internet privately.
 The Little Bear (free package) gives you 500MB of data every month alongside premium packages.
-Trust and transparency are the two main pillars assumed by TunnelBear which means a lot to the VPN users.
+Trust and transparency are the two main pillars assumed by TunnelBear which means a lot to VPN users.